Diyanateoh/AMI-mortality-risk-stratification-AI/README.md

 # AMI-mortality-risk-stratification-AI

-Code and documentation for AMI mortality risk stratification via nomogram and clustering.
+This repository contains code and documentation for multi-timepoint mortality risk stratification in patients with acute myocardial infarction (AMI), developed using supervised regression and unsupervised clustering approaches.

-## 📌 Objectives
+## Objectives

-* To develop an interpretable, reproducible pipeline for multi-timepoint mortality risk stratification following acute myocardial infarction (AMI)
+* To construct an interpretable, modular pipeline for stratifying AMI mortality risk at distinct time points (30-day, 1-year, 5-year)
-* To apply supervised regression-based modeling (logistic for 30-day; Cox for 1-year) for clinically meaningful prediction
+* To apply supervised modeling strategies (logistic regression for short-term; Cox regression for long-term) to support clinical decision-making
-* To identify subgroups of AMI patients through unsupervised clustering based on nomogram-derived risk profiles
+* To identify risk-based patient subtypes using unsupervised clustering derived from regression-based profiles

 ---

-## 📁 Project Structure
+## Project Structure

 ```
 AMI-mortality-risk-stratification-AI/